nod-ai/ossci-fleet/nfs/README.md

 you can look at available persistent volumes by running `kubectl get pv`

-If you don't have a persistent volume, you can request one by filing a ticket here https://confluence.amd.com/display/SHARK/OSSCI+Customer+Instructions
+If you don't have a persistent volume, you can request one by filing a ticket here https://ontrack-internal.amd.com/plugins/servlet/samlconsumer

+Specify the Region and

 ## Creating a persistent volume claim